aws-samples/pixel-streaming-on-eks/docs/DEPLOY_DEMO.md

 Please ensure your environment meets the following requirements necessary for deployment.
 - The required AWS IAM permissions (IAM roles, IAM users, etc.) are set.
     - Administrator-level privileges are necessary.
-- You're logged in to Docker with a GitHub account linked to your Unreal Engine account.
+- You're logged in to Docker with a GitHub account linked to your Unreal Engine account. << TODO Do we need this if we use own game binary?
-    - For authentication methods, please refer to  [Working with the Container registry](https://docs.github.com/ja/packages/working-with-a-github-packages-registry/working-with-the-container-registry#container-registry%E3%81%A7%E3%81%AE%E8%AA%8D%E8%A8%BC).
+    - For authentication methods, please refer to  [Working with the Container registry](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-container-registry#container-registry%E3%81%A7%E3%81%AE%E8%AA%8D%E8%A8%BC).
+    TODO personal access token classic, scope: read/write/delete:packages
 - The necessary software is installed.
     - Node.js (LTS version)
     - Docker